RexxLA/rexx-repository/ARB/standards/work-in-progress/document/built-in_functions.md

 ### BITAND

-The functions BITAND, BITOR and BITXOR operate on encoded character data.
+The functions `BITAND`, `BITOR` and `BITXOR` operate on encoded character data.
 Each binary digit from the encoding of the first argument is processed in conjunction with the corresponding bit from the second argument.